 As a reptile and amphibian specialist, Allison has participated in conservation programs for endangered iguanas in Costa Rica, Cuba, the Turks and Caicos Islands, and Fiji, as well as working with komodo dragons, sea turtles, desert tortoises, and native California frogs, lizards, and snakes.
 Much of her research has focused on the development of innovative techniques for restoring critically endangered species to the wild.

 Allison holds bachelor's and doctorate degrees in biology from the University of California at Berkeley and San Diego, respectively, and has completed the Organization for Tropical Studies tropical ecology course at the Universidad de Costa Rica.
-She is an adjunct faculty member at San Diego State University and has authored over 100 scientific articles and technical reports and three books.
+She is an adjunct faculty member at San Diego State University and has authored over 120 scientific articles and technical reports and three books.
 Her work has been recognized by the U.S. Fish and Wildlife Service, the National Science Foundation, the American Association of Museums, and the Association of Zoos and Aquariums.
 In 2015, she was honored with the Athena Pinnacle Award for Individual in Life Sciences.
 She is co-founder of the IUCN Iguana Specialist Group, past President of the International Iguana Foundation, and currently serves on the Advisory Board of the Mohamed bin Zayed Species Conservation Fund.